 Birding in Grand Isle

 In addition to the great fishing, boating, crabbing and fun in the sun, Grand Isle hosts the Annual Migratory Birding Festival.
-Each spring (April) enjoy migration on the island as you spot songbirds in oak-hackberry woods, shorebirds and waders on beaches and marshes.
+Each spring enjoy migration on the island as you spot songbirds in oak-hackberry woods, shorebirds and waders on beaches and marshes.
 Free videos and birding trail maps are available.
-Fun for families, new and experienced birders.
+Fun for families as well as new and experienced birders.
 Find more information on this annual event.